 How to Care for Oily Skin

-Oily skin needs to be exfoliated regularly to prevent a build up which can lead to acne.
+Oily skin needs to be exfoliated regularly to prevent a build-up which can lead to acne.
 This comes with a caveat, I know it is tempting to use super harsh agents or exfoliate repeatedly, don’t.
 It is counterproductive and will cause your skin to produce even more oil to compensate.
 So stick with gentle exfoliators, like salicylic acid

 Contrary to popular belief dry skin is skin that produces less sebum than normal skin, not skin that lacks moisture.
 Due to the reduced sebum produced the skin is not able to retain moisture which is responsible for building a protective barrier.

 Note there is a difference between dry and dehydrated skin.
-Dehydrated skin is skin that lacks moisture due to products and environmental factors while dry skin is skin which produces little or no oil.
+Dehydrated skin is skin that lacks moisture due to products and environmental factors while dry skin is skin that produces little or no oil.